The Concierge Society of Atlanta Bylaws

 Many hotel brands, businesses or employers do not offer the title of “concierge” to individuals who consistently perform duties of a concierge.
 This membership will include event concierge, guest experience managers, retail and residential managers, convention and visitor bureau concierge.
 They must have a verifiable job description equal to that of a concierge and be employed in their current position for a minimum of one year prior to the date of application.
 These members shall not be eligible to vote or to hold office within The CSA.
 Professional members may serve on committees; however, no more than fifty percent of said committee can be made of non-voting members.

 Honorary Members are individuals that have been considered to have made outstanding personal and professional support in the field of hospitality.
-Membership shall consist of no more than five members at any one time, each member being elected by two thirds majority vote of all Advisory and Executive Board Members, with a lifetime membership.
+Membership shall consist of no more than six members at any one time, each member being elected by two thirds majority vote of all Advisory and Executive Board Members, with a lifetime membership.
 Removal of an honorary member shall occur either by written letter of resignation or by two-thirds favorable vote of the Advisory and Executive Board members.
 These members shall not be eligible to vote or hold elected office, may serve on committees; however, no more than fifty percent of said committee will be made up of non voting members.

 Section 2-Suspension of members

 Any concierge member will automatically be suspended for a period not exceeding three months for sufficient cause.
 Sufficient cause includes, but not limited to, failure to attend one monthly business meeting in a three-month time period, failure to pay assessed fees or dues by the designated date of the current year or violating any of The CSA Guidelines of Professionalism.
 Any society member may be suspended by a majority vote of the Executive Board.
 Suspension will render the member ineligible to attend all social event functions until the individual complies with or becomes current in respect to the violation.
 Suspended members may appeal the suspension by requesting a vote of the membership.

 Section 3- Expulsion of members